jcjorel/clonesquad-ec2-pet-autoscaler/docs/SSM.md

 This event is sent to probe if a just started instance is ready and can exit the 'initializing' state.
 If the user script `/etc/cs-ssm/instance-ready-for-operation` returns a zero code, CloneSquad assumes readiness and the instance is placed in 'running' state.

 When in 'initializing' state, an instance will never be stopped by CloneSquad.
 As a typical use-case, this event can by leveraged to ensure that an instance is assumed 'ready' only if it has completed its boot sequence.
-By using this event, you can avoid CloneSquad shutdowNing down prematurely an instance with a very long boot time.
+By using this event, you can avoid CloneSquad shutdowning down prematurely an instance with a very long boot time.

 By default, CloneSquad waits up to one hour (see [`ssm.feature.events.ec2.instance_ready_for_operation.max_initializing_time`](CONFIGURATION_REFERENCE.md#ssmfeatureeventsec2instance_ready_for_operationmax_initializing_time)) to receive a zero return code.
 After this delay, the instance is set to 'unuseable' state and will be forcibly shutdown after a delay.